SonaniAkshit/Design-Pattern/README.md

 > The subject and observers depend on abstractions (interfaces), not concrete implementations.
 ---

+---

+## 🙏 Thank You!

+Thank you for exploring the **Gang of Four (GoF) Java Design Patterns** with this project.
+Whether you're a student, developer, or enthusiast — I hope this repository helped you **learn, revise, or implement** patterns with clarity and confidence.

+If you found this helpful, feel free to ⭐ star the repo and share it with your fellow Java learners!

+---

+Happy Coding! 💻☕
+— *Sonani Akshit (MCA Student)*

+---
 ![Java](https://img.shields.io/badge/language-Java-blue.svg)

 [//]: # (![Build]&#40;https://img.shields.io/badge/build-passing-brightgreen.svg&#41;)
 [//]: # (![License]&#40;https://img.shields.io/badge/license-MIT-lightgrey.svg&#41;)
 ![Stars](https://img.shields.io/github/stars/SonaniAkshit/Design-Pattern?style=social)